Naperville North High School: Athletics

 Naperville North competes in the DuPage Valley Conference (DVC).
 Naperville North is a member of the Illinois High School Association (IHSA), which governs most interscholastic sports and competitive activities in Illinois.
 The school's teams are stylized as the Huskies.
 The mascot's name is Buster.

 From 1975–1987, Naperville North played its home football games at Naperville Central.
 In 1988, Naperville North opened Harshbarger/Welzel Stadium as its new home field.

-The school sponsors interscholastic athletic teams for young men and women in basketball, cross country, golf, gymnastics, lacrosse, soccer, swimming & diving, tennis, track & field, volleyball, and water polo.
-Young men may also compete in baseball, football, and wrestling, while young women may compete in badminton, cheerleading, and softball.
-In addition to the above sports, the school also offers club sports in ice hockey and ultimate frisbee.
+The school sponsors multiple interscholastic athletic teams for young men and women under the IHSA: basketball, bowling, cross country, golf, lacrosse, soccer, swimming & diving, tennis, track & field, volleyball, water polo, and wrestling.
+Along with this, young men may compete in baseball and football, while young women may compete in badminton, gymnastics, and softball.
+Cheerleading and dance are co-ed teams, often consisting both boys and girls on their respective rosters.
+They will offer girls’ flag football beginning in the 2025-2026 school year for the fall season.

-The men's water polo team has been a historically successful program earning multiple state trophies throughout the years.
+In addition to the sports listed above, the school also offers club sports in girls’ field hockey, boys’ gymnastics, ice hockey (co-op with Naperville Central), table tennis, and ultimate frisbee.

-The following teams have won their respective IHSA sponsored state tournament or meet:
+The following teams have won a state trophy in their respective IHSA sponsored state tournament or meet: